sakshi-gupta1405/Induction_Program/README.md

 # Day 4
 Our day 4 at GNDEC kicked off with Chemistry and P2P lectures.
 Prof. Rajvir Kaur interacted with students and introduced Chemistry subject to us in a fun learning way.
 She also motivated and encouraged us to participate in extra curricular activities and develop our skills besides studying.
 Then we had c++ programming session by our seniors in which we learned basics of c++ which was very interesting.

+Then again we had an interesting lecture by Dr. Priya Darshini on Universal Human values emphasizing on Right understanding and Natural acceptance